entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 138.

 Carr RK, Johanson Z, Ritchie R. 2009.
-The phyllolepid placoderm Cowralepis mclachlani: Insights into the evolution of feeding mechanisms in jawed vertebrates.
+The phyllolepid placoderm Cowralepis mclachlani: Insights into the evolution of feeding mechanisms in jawed vertebrates.
 Journal of Morphology DOI: 10.1002/jmor.10719: 1–30.

 Chapman F. 1916.
 On the generic position of ‘Asterolepis ornate, var. australis’, McCoy: with description of a new variety.
-Proceedings of the Royal Society of Victoria, Melbourne 28: 211–215.
+Proceedings of the Royal Society of Victoria, Melbourne 28: 211–215.

 Claypole EW.
 1892.
 A new gigantic placoderm from Ohio.
 American Geologist 10: 1–4.